micheleangioni/phalcon-confer/readme.md

 ### Middlewares

-Once you have set your own Roles and Permissions, it's likely you want to protect some of your routes.
+Once you have set your own Roles and Permissions, it is likely you want to protect some of your routes.
 The simplest way to achieve that is to use the Match Callback feature of the Phalcon Router.
-You can easily write your custom RolesMiddleware or you the Confer one.
+You can easily write your custom RolesMiddleware or use the one included in Confer.

 #### Custom Match Callback